 It is also important for the IT administrator to ensure the apps distributed stay up to date with all the critical updates installed on time.
-If the apps are distributed to the devices using ABM, then the App Store is completely in the control of the IT administrator, and the updates are not available to the user on the devices directly.
+The apps distributed to the devices using ABM, with the option Install apps without Apple ID, then the App Store is completely in the control of the IT administrator, and the updates are not available to the user on the devices directly.
 Hence, the admin has to distribute these updates to the devices to make them available to the user.

 Follow the steps given here to distribute app updates to devices.

-MDM lets you modify the configurations of the app to be distributed to the device, effectively restricting the capabilities and features of the app.
+MDM MSP lets you modify the configurations of the app to be distributed to the device, effectively restricting the capabilities and features of the app.
 App Configurations lets you customize the apps to suit the needs of the organization.
 You can also secure devices by restricting apps from accessing data and/or resources of the managed devices.
-The app developer names and specifies a set of configurations as an XML file, which is uploaded to the MDMserver and is automatically pushed along with the app.
-The app developer must support app configurations for the app, to implement it using MDM.
+The app developer names and specifies a set of configurations as an XML file, which is uploaded to the MDM MSP server and is automatically pushed along with the app.
+The app developer must support app configurations for the app, to implement it using MDM MSP.

 Follow the steps given below to apply app configurations:

 - Click on App Repository from the Device Mgmt tab.

 - Select the app from the repository or add the app.